Renewable Energy Jobs: Careers That Make a Difference in the World

 1 Environmental and Energy Study Institute (EESI), "Fact Sheet: Jobs in Renewable Energy and Energy Efficiency (2015)," website last visited on May 18, 2016.

-4 Solar Energy Industries Association (SEIA), Research and Resources, website last visited on May 18, 2016.
+4 Solar Energy Industries Association (SEIA), Resources, website last visited on September 13, 2017.

 8 Geothermal Energy Association, 2016 Annual U.S. and Global Geothermal Power Production Report, website last visited on May 18, 2016.